-COVID-19 surge in the U.S.: The summer of hope ends in gloom
+COVID-19 surge in the US: The summer of hope ends in gloom

 The U.S. death toll stands at more than 650,000, with one major forecast model projecting it will top 750,000 by Dec.
 1.

-“It felt like we had this forward, positive momentum,” lamented Katie Button, executive chief and CEO at two restaurants in Asheville, North Carolina.
+“It felt like we had this forward, positive momentum,” lamented Katie Button, executive chef and CEO at two restaurants in Asheville, North Carolina.
 “The delta variant wiped that timeline completely away.”

 It wasn’t supposed to be this way.
 More than six months into the U.S. vaccination drive, President Joe Biden held a White House party on July Fourth to celebrate the country’s freedom from the virus, and other political leaders had high hopes for a close-to-normal summer.